-It is a great pleasure to invite you to the 26th Annual Meeting of the Society for Virology, which will be held from 6–9 April 2016 in Münster, Germany.
+It is a great pleasure to invite you to the 26th Annual Meeting of the Society for Virology held from 6–9 April 2016 in Münster, Germany.

 The meeting will be hosted by the Westphalian-Wilhelms-University and will take place in the main lecture hall building at the Schlossplatz, directly opposite of the Münster castle and in close proximity to the historical city center of Münster.

-Many years ago, the city of Münster hosted a milestone event in history, when, after five years of meetings and negotiations, the Westphalian peace treaty was signed in 1648, which finally ended the thirty years war.
-Thus, Münster can claim a long-standing history to organize successful conferences.
-In that sense I am convinced that we will also have a very successful and stimulating 26th Annual Meeting of the Society of Virology in our beautiful city.
+Many years ago, the city of Münster hosted a milestone event in history, when, after five years of meetings and negotiations, the Westphalian peace treaty was signed in 1648, which finally ended the Thirty Years’ War.
+Thus, Münster can claim a long-standing history to organise successful conferences.
+In that sense I am convinced that we will also have a very successful and stimulating 26th Annual Meeting of the Society for Virology in our beautiful city.

-The organizing committee and I are looking forward to seeing you all in Münster!
+The organising committee and I are looking forward to welcome you all here in Münster!

 With kind regards,